Dynamical Triangulations for 2D Pure Gravity and Topological Recursion: Introduction

 Furthermore, the novel results for the DT model at the continuous level can be summarized as follows.
 In \cite{SFT:IK}, the Virasoro constraint was derived from the Schwinger-Dyson equation \footnote{ The Schwinger-Dyson equation is essentially obtained via the continuum limit of the matrix model in \cite{SFT:IK}.
 In \cite{SFT:Watabiki}, the Hamiltonian framework for 2D pure gravity was formulated at the discretized level, and the continuum limit was properly taken without invoking the matrix model.
 Based on this well-defined Hamiltonian formulation of the string field theory, we derive the explicit form of the Schwinger-Dyson equation for the $N$-point amplitude directly in this work. } for the DT model at the continuous level and was shown to agree with the constraint obtained from the continuum limit of the matrix model \cite{MM:DVV,MM:FKN}.
 Essentially, the topological recursion is equivalent to the Virasoro constraint, and it is natural to expect that this Schwinger-Dyson equation can also be reformulated in terms of the topological recursion.
 However, a direct derivation of the topological recursion for the DT model at the continuous level has not been presented, and establishing this connection is another novel result of this work. \footnote{ In the accompanying paper \cite{FMW2}, we further investigate the string field theory for multicritical continuum DT models and propose an analogue for multicritical CDT models.
 In a subsequent work \cite{FMW3}, we extend the Hamiltonian formalism of the string field theory to a broader class of models beyond DT, reconstructing the Hamiltonian from the spectral curve data. }

 The structure of this paper is as follows.
 Section \ref{sec:DTND} and \ref{sec:DTSTD} focus, respectively, on the basic type and the strip type of pure DT.
 We provide a detailed summary of these models, addressing aspects that were left unclear in previous studies \cite{SFT:Watabiki,SFT:AW}.
 We define the amplitudes for each type and calculate them using the peeling decomposition.
 We show that the Schwinger-Dyson equations for the amplitudes lead to the topological recursion.
 In Section \ref{sec:DTcontinuouslevel}, we first review the fact that the continuum limit of the pure DTs in Section \ref{sec:DTND} and \ref{sec:DTSTD} yields the same continuous level pure DT.
 We then show that the Schwinger-Dyson equation for the amplitudes of the continuous level pure DT also leads to the topological recursion.
+Finally, we conclude this paper in Section \ref{sec:conclusions}.
 Appendix \ref{app:CalculationConnectivity} summarizes formulas for connected amplitudes, and Appendix \ref{app:list_amplitudes} provides a list of connected amplitudes of pure DTs calculated by the topological recursion.
 In Appendix \ref{app:1DQG}, we consider a toy model of 1D pure quantum gravity.
 Through this simple model, we clarify the essential meaning of the continuum limit.
+In Appendix \ref{app:SD_MM}, we discuss the equivalence between the Schwinger-Dyson equations for DT (strip-type) and the cubic matrix model.